 Imagining the Lord of the Rings, and the strange attraction of wasteland

 A plain of utter barrenness, dry and dusty.
 When the wind lifts, the ashen clouds waft into your breathing.

-In places, you could see where transient channels had marked the courses of a rush of water, thereafter vanishing and abandoning the field like Persephone vacating Hades’ side.
-Grey wounds carved on his forbidding face, stoic in abandonment.
-Secretly yearning for the balm of water to return.
+In places, you could see where transient channels had marked the courses of a rush of water, thereafter suddenly abandoning the field like Persephone vacating Hades’ side.
+The channels remain, grey wounds carved on his forbidding face, stoic in his loss.
+Secretly yearning for the balm of water – and life – to return.

 This was a particularly wide section of the lahar field, making for incredible panoramic shots of the landscape.

-Still, to see them come over so readily, as if this was the expected way to interact with outsiders, possibly with the anticipation of money, seemingly unaware of the power distance in the situation – it broke my heart a little bit.
+But accepting handouts as normal?
+It felt worse, even – or especially? – in the innocent.
+To watch them come over so readily, as if this was the expected way to interact with outsiders, possibly with the anticipation of money, seemingly unaware of the power distance in the situation – it broke my heart a little bit.

 I didn’t give them anything.
 I couldn’t.
 Taking a photograph of them under the circumstances felt as if I would be using them as props for my travel.
 They were clearly willing.
 But I was the adult, and what I felt was right for them, was to let them come and play around us, without taking or giving anything.
 My instinct then was to respond to them as I would children in my own country – after all, I would not photograph them nor randomly give them money.

 I can’t tell you if that was the best choice.
 Just that it was my choice, the first time I had to answer this question for myself.